-When re-boarding the boat from the water, please reference the supplemental re-boarding means document included with your owners kit.
+When re-boarding the boat from the water, please reference the Re-boarding Means section on pages 43-44.

 WEIGHT DISTRIBUTION

 Most boats require some adjustment in weight distribution in order to achieve the best port to starboard planing level.
 Passengers should distribute themselves to maintain even load distribution based on body weight, engine size, installed accessories, gear, etc. Remember to distribute weight evenly from starboard to port, and also from bow to stern.
 With some load conditions, it may also be necessary to change the propeller pitch to reduce the torque effect on boat performance.